google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 [high-level document on running ClusterFuzzLite].

 The following documentation is primarily meant for Gitlab.com with the use of shared runners.
-It works also for self-managed Gitlab instances.
+It works also for self-managed GitLab instances.

 ## .gitlab-ci.yml
 For basic ClusterFuzzLite functionality, all you need is a single job